 “And how did it go?”

 “They were gobsmacked, Ryan.
 I displayed our little factory, essentially a motor running a propellor up and down in speed.
-Using the SCADA software, I demonstrated how I could adjust the maximum speed and how fast the speed changes.
+Using the SCADA software, I demonstrated how to adjust the maximum speed and how fast the speed changes.

 Then Jane started her laptop computer, hooked it to a StarLink terminal, and located the Internet address of the demonstration’s factory computer.
-We cast her work to a large display screen, and they were jolted when she gained control of the SCADA system and made herself an auxiliary user.
-She was able to lock us out and command a higher speed, shut the motor off, and so on.
-I explained how Jane’s hacking could cause an oil spill, a nuclear plant radiation release, an electric grid shutdown.
+We cast her work to a large display screen, and the attendees were jolted when she gained control of the SCADA system and made herself an auxiliary user.
+Jane locked us out, commanded a higher speed, shut the motor off, and so on.
+I explained how Jane’s hacking could cause an oil spill, a nuclear plant radiation release, or an electric grid shutdown.
 One of the attendees remarked that they were glad she was on our side.”

 “If I may ask, Carolina, what was their reaction to Jane?”

 “She made a good impression, Ryan.
 The ones most interested in her were the Pentagon people.
 After the presentation, they spoke to her for a couple of hours, mainly about military vulnerabilities.
-There are going to be future requests for her expertise from the military and the CIA.
+There will be future requests for her expertise from the military and the CIA.
 She made a lot of friends yesterday, Commander.”